Master of Science in ChemistryMajor: CHEM

 The Department of Chemistry, in the College of Arts and Sciences, offers graduate programs leading to the M.S. and Ph.D. degrees in chemistry with options in analytical chemistry, biochemistry, biomolecular structure and engineering, inorganic chemistry, organic chemistry, physical chemistry, and chemical physics.

-The general requirements for admission to the Graduate School, for admission to candidacy, and for the master's degree are stated in the General Information section of this catalog.
+The general requirements for admission to the School of Interdisciplinary and Graduate Studies, for admission to candidacy, and for the master's degree are stated in the General Information section of this catalog.
 The following additional provisions apply to the program leading to the Master of Science in Chemistry.

 Program Admission Procedure

 Students seeking a graduate degree in chemistry should meet the following requirements:

 - A B.A. or B.S. degree in chemistry or in a related field such as physics, engineering, or mathematics.
 It is expected that students will have obtained a background in chemistry equivalent to 36 hours of undergraduate coursework.
 Students planning to pursue graduate study in chemical physics may substitute some of the chemistry hours with advanced courses in physics or mathematics beyond those required for a B.A. or B.S. in chemistry.
 Students with inadequate preparation will be required to register for specific courses in the area of deficiency.
 Some of these courses, subject to approval by the department, may be accepted for graduate credit.
 Admission to graduate study in chemical physics is made on the recommendation of the entrance committee for that option.

 - A minimum quality point standing of 3.0 on a 4.0 scale.